SGA Funding Opportunities

 SGA welcomes any donations from alumni, parents and friends of the college who wish to further these impactful student initiatives.
 Anyone interested in contributing should please contact firstname.lastname@example.org.

-The Academic Pursuit Fund (APF) - The APF subsidizes Skidmore students’ academic activities outside of the classroom.
-These pursuits include, but are not limited to: scholarly research (not related to required work for classes students are receiving academic credit for), creative work, and academic conferences.
+Academic Pursuit Fund (APF): The APF subsidizes Skidmore students’ academic activities outside of the classroom.
+These pursuits include but are not limited to scholarly research (not related to required work for classes students are receiving academic credit for), creative work and academic conferences.
 Academic conferences are defined by this program as conferences that are related to the individual’s or group’s majors.
-Check out what people have used the fund for in our blog!
+Check out what people have used the fund for in our blog.

-Student Life Improvement Fund (SLIF) - SLIF is a fund for individual students, or groups of students not affiliated with an official group, to propose 1 time cost for initiatives and projects that will directly impact the student experience at Skidmore.
+Student Life Improvement Fund (SLIF): SLIF is a fund for individual students, or groups of students, not affiliated with an official group to propose a one-time cost for initiatives and projects that will directly impact the student experience at Skidmore.
 While initiatives need not be large, they must be in some way meaningful to more than a handful of current students.
 Applications are granted at the discretion of the Committee on Student Life, with oversight from the VP for Financial Affairs.

 All forms can be found on the #Homesync on Skidsync!

 Other Skidmore Funding Opportunities

 Skidmore Summer Funded Internship Awards Program (SSFIAP): SSFIAP was created to provide full-time Skidmore students an opportunity to participate in unpaid internships, volunteer, research or community service projects over the course of the summer.
 The awards are designed to offer full-time Skidmore students an opportunity to gain the relevant knowledge, skills and experience employers require of entry-level candidates.
 Since previous work experience is often listed as a requirement for job applicants, this program was created to provide students with an opportunity to gain the relevant experience and skills needed to become a competitive candidate in today's job market.